LCCC Police Academy

-The LCCC Police Academy course of training consists of approximately 740 hours of instruction, which exceeds the minimum OPOTC requirement of 695 curriculum hours.
-Classes will generally be scheduled Monday through Friday from 8:00 AM to 5:00 PM.
-However, the LCCC Police Training Academy reserves the right to schedule limited evening and Saturday sessions for specialized training.
+The LCCC Police Academy training consists of approximately 912 hours of instruction, which exceeds the minimum OPOTC requirement of 740 curriculum hours.
+Classes will generally be scheduled Monday through Friday from 7:45 a.m. to 5 p.m.
+However, the Police Academy reserves the right to schedule limited evening and Saturday sessions based on needs.

-Candidates who successfully complete the Police Training Academy will receive 36 hours of college credit.
-Financial aid may be available for those who are eligible.
+Candidates who successfully complete the Police Academy will receive 36 hours of college credit and are eligible to receive a one-year technical certificate.
+Financial aid, grants and scholarships may be available for those who qualify.

-The in-county tuition for the Police Training Academy is approximately $5,600.
+The in-county tuition for the Police Academy is approximately $5,600.
 Out-of-county tuition is approximately $6,200.
-The tuition includes all required firearms ammunition, copies of the Ohio Revised Criminal and Traffic Code as well as other classroom related supplies.
-In addition, a partial uniform consisting of LCCC Police Training Academy shirts, hats and physical conditioning shorts will be provided.
-Students must provide their own handguns, duty gear (holsters, handcuffs etc.), ear and eye protection, as well as uniform pants and black law enforcement style shoes or boots.
+The tuition includes all required ammunition, copies of the Ohio Revised Criminal and Traffic Code, and other classroom-related supplies.
+In addition, a partial uniform consisting of Police Academy shirts, hats and physical conditioning uniform will be provided.
+Students must provide their own handgun, duty gear (holsters, handcuffs etc.), ear and eye protection, uniform pants and black law enforcement-style shoes or boots.

-The first step in the application process is determining your eligibility for the LCCC Police Training Academy.
-The following guidelines will assist you in determining whether you meet the eligibility requirments as dictated by the OPOTC and the LCCC Police Training Academy:
+The first step in the application process is determining your eligibility for the LCCC Police Academy.
+The following guidelines will assist you in determining whether you meet the eligibility requirements as dictated by the OPOTC and Academy:

 Citizen of the United States.